mojule/tree/readme.md

   these to an array
 */

-append( rootNode: Node, currentNode: Node, newNode: Node ) => newNode: Node /*
-  You should remove the new node from it's current parent (if it has one) in the underlying structure before adding it to the new parent */

-insertBefore( rootNode: Node, currentNode: Node, newNode: Node, referenceNode: Node ) => newNode: Node /*
+insertBefore( fn: Object[Function], rootNode: Node, currentNode: Node, newNode: Node, referenceNode: Node ) => newNode: Node /*
   If referenceNode is not provided you should append the new node.
-As per the append reference, you should remove the new node from it's current parent.
+As per the append reference, you should remove the new node from it's current parent (eg. fn.remove( fn, root, newNode ) ).
 */

-remove( rootNode: Node, currentNode: Node ) => removedNode: Node
+remove( fn: Object[Function], rootNode: Node, currentNode: Node ) => removedNode: Node /*
+  fn is provided in case you need to for example, find the parent via fn.getParent or etc.
+*/

 value( currentNode: Node, value?: Any ) => value: Any /*